IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 >  The State party must not only adopt measures of protection, but also **positive measures** in all areas so as to achieve the effective and equal empowerment of women.
 ICCPR GC 28 - p 3

 > The Committee also wishes to point out that the **principle of equality sometimes requires States parties to take affirmative action in order to diminish or eliminate conditions which cause or help to perpetuate discrimination prohibited by the Covenant**.
 For example, in a State where the general conditions of a certain part of the population prevent or impair their enjoyment of human rights, the State should take specific action to correct those conditions.
 Such action may involve granting for a time to the part of the population concerned certain preferential treatment in specific matters as compared with the rest of the population.
 However, as long as such action is needed to correct discrimination in fact, it is a case of legitimate differentiation under the Covenant.
 ICCPR GC 18 - p10

+> The principles of equality and non-discrimination, by themselves, are not always sufficient to guarantee true equality.
+Temporary special measures may sometimes be needed in order to bring disadvantaged or marginalized persons or groups of persons to the same substantive level as others.
+Temporary special measures aim at realizing not only de jure or formal equality, but also de facto or substantive equality for men and women.
+However, the application of the principle of equality will sometimes require that States parties take measures in favour of women in order to attenuate or suppress conditions that perpetuate discrimination.
+As long as these measures are necessary to redress de facto discrimination and are terminated when de facto equality is achieved, such differentiation is legitimate.
+ICECSR GC 16 - p15

 #### Reporting